Skip to main content

 Related Definitions and Resources

 Bias is a tendency or inclination that results in judgment without question; an automatic shortcut that our brain uses to interact with the world.
 Biases are a prejudice in favor of or against one thing, person, or group compared with another, usually in a way considered to be unfair.
 Biases may be held by an individual, group, or institution and can have negative or positive consequences.
-To learn more enroll in the IU School of Medicine Unconscious Bias module on Canvas.
+To learn more enroll in the IU School of Medicine Unconscious Bias module.
 Once enrolled, you are able to review the FAPD Unconscious Bias One Page under modules for further definitions, types and explanations of unconscious bias.

 Conflict of interest occurs when an academic appointee’s or employee’s private interests and university responsibilities are at odds.
 This means an academic appointee or employee should not be in a position to gain personally as a result of procuring goods or services on behalf of the university, or exerting any influence over financial decisions.
 Academic appointees and employees engaged in any aspect of the purchasing process are expected to be free of interests or relationships which are actually or potentially detrimental to the best interests of Indiana University.
 For further information review IU Conflicts of Interest and Commitment Policy (UA-17), IU Conflicts of Interest Policy (HR-07-40), and the IU Research Compliance page regarding conflicts of interest.